A greener Oslo: Modelling conscious fashion and a fully electric public transport system

 CPHFW’s list of requirements includes 18 points of action that all brands need to have met before they’re considered for the event.
 Additionally, brands will be asked to answer questions regarding the status of their sustainability efforts.

 Compared to CPHFW, Oslo Runway may still be an up-and-comer as far as international fashion weeks go.
-But at the national level, Oslo Runway is recognized as the most impactful showcasing area for fashion and design.
+But at the national level, Oslo Runway is recognised as the most impactful showcasing area for fashion and design.

 This seems to be a case of the ever-so-welcome trickle-down effect of sustainable practice.
 Oslo Runway is following suit, hoping to inspire others to do the same.